smartinternz02/SI-GuidedProject-89696-1658124372/README.md

 # SI-GuidedProject-89696-1658124372
-Plant seedling classification using IBM Watson
+Plant Seedling Classification using IBM Watson

 Data set for the project can be found here